Nico Hoerner Player Props: Cubs vs. Guardians

-The Chicago Cubs, including Nico Hoerner and his .535 slugging percentage over his past 10 games, battle starting pitcher Tanner Bibee and the Cleveland Guardians at Wrigley Field, Saturday at 7:15 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .535 slugging percentage over his past 10 games, battle starter Aaron Civale and the Cleveland Guardians at Wrigley Field, Sunday at 2:20 PM ET.

-He strung together three hits (going 3-for-4 with two RBI) in his most recent game against the Guardians.
+He had a hitless performance in his most recent game (0-for-4) against the Guardians.

 Nico Hoerner Game Info & Props vs. the Guardians